11 BEST AND UNIQUE CAFES IN COPENHAGEN

 The place is owned by a very nice couple who are great at changing up the menu with different homemade and seasonal things.

-They do great at salads and in general, serve beautiful picturesque plates.
+They do great at salads and always have some delicious pieces of smørrebrød.
+In general, they always serve beautiful picturesque plates.

 I go here for breakfast and lunch, but l I think I love them the most for lunch.